Sulfamic acid: Cleaning agent

-Sulfamic acid is used as an acidic cleaning agent and descaling agent sometimes pure or as a component of proprietary mixtures, typically for metals and ceramics.
-For cleaning purposes, there are different grades based on application such as GP Grade, SR Grade and TM Grade.
+Sulfamic acid is used as an acidic cleaning agent and descaling agent, either pure or as a component of proprietary mixtures, typically for metals and ceramics.
+For cleaning purposes, there are different grades based on application such as GP grade, SR grade and TM grade.
 It is frequently used for removing rust and limescale, replacing the more volatile and irritating hydrochloric acid, which is cheaper.
 It is often a component of household descalant, for example, Lime-A-Way Thick Gel contains up to 8% sulfamic acid and has pH 2.0–2.2, or detergents used for removal of limescale.
 When compared to most of the common strong mineral acids, sulfamic acid has desirable water descaling properties, low volatility, and low toxicity.
-It forms water-soluble salts of calcium and ferric iron.
+It forms water-soluble salts of calcium, nickel, and ferric iron.

 Sulfamic acid is preferable to hydrochloric acid in household use, due to its intrinsic safety.
-If inadvertently mixed with hypochlorite based products such as bleach, it does not form chlorine gas, whereas the most common acids would; the reaction (neutralisation) with ammonia, produces a salt, as depicted in the section above.
+If inadvertently mixed with hypochlorite-based products, such as bleach, it does not form chlorine gas, whereas the most common acids would; the reaction (neutralisation) with ammonia produces a salt, as depicted in the section above.

 It also finds applications in the industrial cleaning of dairy and brewhouse equipment.
 Although it is considered less corrosive than hydrochloric acid, corrosion inhibitors are often added to the commercial cleansers of which it is a component.
 It can be used as a descalant for descaling home coffee and espresso machines and in denture cleaners.